qurbat/heic2jpg/README.md

 # heic2jpg
-Convert HEIC image files to JPG image files using Python and ImageMagick
+Convert HEIC image files to JPG using Python and ImageMagick

 ## Requirements
 - Python